Junior Eldstål

-He plays as a defensive midfielder by nature, often playing as a box-to-box midfielder due to his natural stamina and tends to carry the ball forward to where he can opt to play a quick pass upfield or launch a powerful shot towards goal.
-Due to his stature and defensive abilities he has also been deployed as a defender.

-He started his career with Aldershot Town, but has mostly represented the reserve team, going on to have spells with Farnborough and Reading.
-In May 2013, he signed with Sarawak FA after a successful trial only to be bought by JDT after the 2014 transfer window.

-Eldstål has represented Malaysia at various levels, namely appearing with the under-23s at the 2013 Pesta Bola Merdeka.

 Early life

-Born in Kota Kinabalu to a Malaysian mother from Sabah and Swedish father.
-Eldstål's family moved to Stockholm when he was at the age of two then to Guildford, Surrey, England in 1999.
+Born in Kota Kinabalu, Sabah to a Malaysian mother from Sabah and Swedish father.
+Eldstål's family moved to Stockholm, when he was two years old, and then to Guildford, Surrey, England in 1999.

 Club career

 Youth academy

 Eldstål previously played for two English (Aldershot and Reading) clubs, before having a trial with Malaysian outfit.
 With a Swedish father, Eldstål holds a Swedish passport but decided to pursue Malaysian citizenship because his mother is Sabahan.

 When he turned 19, he was enrolled in UWE Hartpury College Football Academy, where he studied a Sports Coaching degree while also being a part of the elite football programme.
 During his time with UWE, he also played for Slimbridge in 2012 on a part-time basis in the Hellenic Football League before he decided to play for Sarawak in the Malaysia Premier League.